 - Not enforcing rules, especially late fees.

 Deciding your rent price affects tenant interest and how much profit you make on your investment.
-It's a common landlord mistake to recycle their rent price year after year, despite changing rental markets.
-To avoid this mistake, you should give your rental price careful consideration every time you're looking for tenants, advertising your property and looking to sign a new rental agreement.
+It's a common landlord mistake to recycle your rent price year after year, despite changing rental markets.
+To avoid this, you should give your rental price careful consideration every time you're looking for tenants, advertising your property and looking to sign a new rental agreement.
 After all, your rent price is a business decision.

 Your rental agreement is your guide to how your rental property will be lived in and managed.
 It's your opportunity to set rules.
 A common landlord mistake is not modifying the rental agreement to reflect your own rules.

 To avoid this mistake, spend time modifying the rental agreement.
 You should research landlord-tenant laws to ensure you're following state and local laws and consider talking with a lawyer.
-The next step is editing clauses for specificity, adding clauses or even removing clauses.
-Learn more about drafting a lease with the Rentalutions Complete Guide to Rental Leases.
+The next step is editing clauses for specificity, and adding or even removing clauses as you or your lawyer deem necessary.

 A good rental agreement is specific.
-For example, if you allow pets, then your rental agreement should say that pets are allowed and specify what size, include a pet deposit amount and a monthly pet rent.
+For example, if you allow pets, then your rental agreement should state that pets are allowed, specify the pet size and include a pet deposit amount and a monthly pet rent.

 Letting rules slide is a common landlord error.
-This mistake reinforces bad behavior and decreases the validity of your rental agreement.
+This only reinforces bad behavior and decreases the validity of your rental agreement.

 On the flip side, it's also important for landlords to follow rules on their end.
-Several rules in the rental agreement are designed to instruct the landlord on proper protocol.
-For example, the notice of entry clause specifies how far in advance you should warn tenants when you'll be coming in (usually 24 to 48 hours).
-When you follow the rental agreement's rules, you're setting a good example and saving yourself from legal issues.
+Several rules in the rental agreement are designed to hold the landlord to proper protocol.
+For example, the notice-of-entry clause specifies how far in advance you should warn tenants when you'll be entering the rental unit (usually 24 to 48 hours).
+Make sure you’re familiar with the Fair Housing Act to be certain you don’t take actions or behave in a manner that could be discriminatory.
+When you follow the rental agreement rules, you're setting a good example and possibly saving yourself from legal issues.

-These three common landlord mistakes can have a huge impact on your ability to be an effective, profitable landlord.
+These common landlord mistakes could have a huge impact on your ability to be an effective, profitable landlord.
 Thankfully, they can easily be avoided.
 The steps outlined throughout this article can help set you up for success.